Ari-03/DSC_210_Project/README.md

 #### Using VS Code
 It is recommended to use Visual Studio Code (VS Code) to run the Jupyter Notebook.
 Follow these steps:

-1. Install the Python and Jupyter extensions in VS Code by Microsoft.
+1. Install the `Python` and `Jupyter` extensions in VS Code by Microsoft.
 2. Open the notebook `Image_Compression.ipynb` in VS Code.
 3. Ensure you are using the correct kernel:
-    - Click the Select Kernel button on the top right.
+    - Click the `Select Kernel` button on the top right.
-    - Click on Python Environment.
+    - Click on `Python Environment`.
-    - Select dsc210.
+    - Select `dsc210`.
 4. Click on Run All Cells on the top left.